📍23 episodes1h 18m totalWorks offline

 Bath and Glastonbury extend the Wessex spine west into Somerset: from Roman hot water and curse tablets at Aquae Sulis to the Tor, abbey ruins, red spring, myth factory, and lake-village archaeology of Avalon.

-Aquae Sulis — The Roman Baths and the Goddess They Couldn't Kill
+Bath — Aquae Sulis, the Roman Baths and the Goddess They Couldn't Kill

 01FULL APP3 min